-These women are primarily Acholi women who were living on less than $2 per day, and were supporting 8 to 10 children and orphans in their households.
+Prior to working with OU, our women participants were normally living on less than $2 per day, and were supporting 8 to 10 children and orphans in their households.
 Many are widows whose husbands died in the war, or from AIDS.